ads-mirrors/nrel-energyplus/doc/readthedocs/sphinx/quick_start/quick_start.rst

 On some systems (e.g. Windows) it may be necessary to enclose the IDD path in quotes.
-After completion of this step, the directory will have many more files in it, see Figure 2.
+After completion of this step, the directory will have many more files in it, see :numref:`fig-directory-contents-after-run`.
 Congratulations!
 You’ve completed your first simulation!